Park Pass Shock: $100 Fee Hits International Visitors to US National Parks

 How to prepare before visiting a national park

-If you're a non-resident, you can pay the $100 fee at the time you visit.
-Or, you can purchase the America is Beautiful Annual Pass for $250, which covers visits to all 11 national parks for the year.
+If you're a non-resident, you can pay the $100 fee at the time you visit or purchase the America the Beautiful Annual Pass for $250, which covers visits to all 11 national parks for the year.
 The pass is only $80 for Americans.
-You will still need to bring a photo ID with you each time you visit a park.
+You'll still need to bring a photo ID each time you visit a park.

-The fee prompts backlash from visitors and a lawsuit
+The fee has prompted backlash from visitors and a lawsuit

 The National Park Service is already understaffed, with the Trump administration shrinking its workforce by a quarter in an effort to shrink the size of the federal government.
-As such, the parks you visit will likely be short-staffed, prompting longer wait times to get into the park.
+As such, the parks you visit will likely be short-staffed, prompting longer wait times to enter.
 One staffer told The Guardian this new fee will "alienate visitors for decades."

 The lawsuit argues this violates the Federal Lands Recreation Enhancement Act of 2004 because the image was not selected through a public contest and was not taken on federal land.